BBMRI-ERIC is governed by the following bodies:

 See below for more detailed information.

-You can download our Statutes in multiple languages on our Publications page.
+You can download our Statutes here.

 The Assembly of Members shall be the body by which the Members take collective decisions on matters relating to BBMRI-ERIC.
 Those decisions shall then be implemented by the Director-General, together with the staff of the Central Executive Management Office and the Management Committee.
 (Statutes, Article 9.1)